Paris in the interwar period: Transport

 From 1919 to 1939, seven of the original lines of the Paris Metro were gradually extended from the center toward the suburbs, and two new lines, 9 and 11, were completed.
-From 1927 to 1930, the number 7 line was extended as far as Sully-Morland, In 1934 the first line reached the suburbs at the pont de Sèvres.
-By 1939, the network within the city was essentially complete, with 159 kilometers of track and 332 stations, carrying more than half a million passengers a year.
+From 1927 to 1930, the number 7 line was extended as far as Sully-Morland.
+In 1934, the first line reached the suburbs at the pont de Sèvres.
+By 1939, the network within the city was essentially complete, with 159 kilometres of track and 332 stations, carrying more than half a million passengers a year.